Olympics-Japan set to extend COVID-19 states of emergency ahead of Games | Health

 Japan has recorded about 727,000 coronavirus infections and 12,597 deaths so far.
 About 6% of its population has been vaccinated, according to Reuters data, https://tmsnrt.rs/3uqFNWb the lowest among the world's larger, rich countries.
 Under the government's current plan, about 30% of the population would be vaccinated by the end of July, Nishimura said.

 After meeting with Japanese officials on Thursday, European Commission president Ursula von der Leyen backed Tokyo's hosting of the Olympics and said the European Union had authorized the export to Japan of more than 100 million vaccine doses, enough to inoculate about 40% of the population.
 International spectators will not be allowed for the Games but some 90,000 people including athletes and their delegations will be coming.
-No decision has been made yet on domestic fans.
+No decision has been made yet on domestic fans and Tokyo 2020's Hashimoto said the situation regarding the state of emergency would need to be taken into account.

 But cancellation would carry its own political risk for the premier, some ruling party lawmakers said.
 "The demerits would outweigh the merits," Liberal Democratic Party MP Hajime Funada told Reuters.
 "It would give the impression that Japan is in such dire straits it cannot hold the Games."